oracle-livelabs/database-maa/zdm-physical-offline/target-db-provision/target-db-provision.md

 ## Task 1 : Collect Source Database Details

-* 1.Login to the source database system using the Public IP.++
+* 1.Login to the source database system using the Public IP. *

 Username to login : opc

 Use the private SSH key generated earlier.

-* 2. Check the Operating System version of the source database.
+* 2. Check the Operating System version of the source database. *

    Execute the below command after login in as "opc" user.